diljithbalakrishnan/Dummy_Md/Moviebuff/mb_info.md

-Moviebuff: (Front end) you will be able to watch the latest trailers, check out photos, access cast and crew information, read reviews, and ultimately lose yourself in the sheer volume of movie-based information at your disposal.
+**Moviebuff: (Front end)** you will be able to watch the latest trailers, check out photos, access cast and crew information, read reviews, and ultimately lose yourself in the sheer volume of movie-based information at your disposal.

-Moviebuff (Back end) you will enter the data for the movie and other details from the back end, movie details will replicated in the Moviebuff website
+**Moviebuff (Back end)** you will enter the data for the movie and other details from the back end, movie details will replicated in the Moviebuff website

-Movie can be classified as Bilingual and Dubbed movie Bilingual movies
+Movie can be classified as Bilingual and Dubbed movie **Bilingual movies**
 The same story and shotted in the different language is called bilingual movies Ex.
 Neram, Bahubali

-Dubbed Movies
+**Dubbed movies**
 The same story are shotted once and convert into different language Ex.
 Avenger endgame

-Movie
+**Movie Information**
 There are several fields to be filled to create a movie Basic details -> basic information
 Cast & crew -> cast & crew details